Lauren Talbot - mk1 Eunos

 I decided that I wanted to go wider with my Eunos, so I purchased some new alloys, Rota Grid V, the front wheels are 15x8 et0 and the rears are 15x9 et0.
 I took my car to a friend of mine Rich who owns a body shop called DV8 and he rolled my arches out for me so I could fit my new wheels.
 In April 2017 I then decided to purchase some new coilovers from Driftworks, HSD's.
 While at a show that year I spoke to SuperPro about a full poly bush set up for the car, I was given a card and asked to contact them about a potential sponsorship.
 But sadly before I was emailed them, the worst thing imaginable happened.
 While parked up at a meet, a driver lost control of his car a solid straight into the passenger side of my car causing over 3000 pounds worth of damage.
 My heart just sunk, I was in shock and total disbelief about what had just happened, a car that I have spent the last 2 and a half years building, was a potential write off in a split second.
 When Brentacre, my car insurance heard what had happened, they made it their mission to get Martha sorted and make sure the car wasn't a write-off.
 Which is where we have respray number 3.

 Once everything with the insurance was settled, I booked the car in to be repaired and resprayed, however this time I was going to be adding some big changes to the car's appearance while it was in the spray shop.
 I had a vision in my head to make my Eunos stand out even more and become even more unique.
-I decided that I wanted it to be even wider, so I had the rear arches flared out even more and I had the original front wings made wider, and decided that I wanted to go with a smooth finish on the car, so I had all lines in the car and rear bumper smoothed.
+I decided that I wanted it to be even wider, so I had the rear arches flared out even more and I had the original front wings made wider, and decided that I wanted to go with a smooth finish on the car, so I had the all lines in the car and rear bumper smoothed.
 Now the car was on the mend again, I contacted SuperPro and they agreed to sponsor the car.
 I got the car back in front of the body shop in November.
-Start of 2018 I borrowed my friend's workshop with a set of ramps, and I and a couple of friends totally stripped the underside of the car, we moved the subframes and all the arms, and I sent everything away to be sandblasted, when I got everything back I painted it all gold and fitted my new poly bush kit and adjustable ARBs, as well as upgrading my clutch and brakes.
+Start of 2018 I borrowed my friend's workshop with a set of ramps, and me and a couple of friends totally stripped the underside of the car, we moved the subframes and all the arms, and I sent everything away to be sandblasted, when I got everything back I painted it all gold and fitted my new poly bush kit and adjustable ARBs, as well as upgrading my clutch and brakes.

 The car was resprayed yet again, and again I decided on something a little different, still remained with the pink theme, however this time I decided to go with full Spectraflare on the car, the only car in the country to be fully Spectraflare.